kirpachov/ngx-i18n-input-demo/README.md

 # Demo ngx-i18n-input

-Demo for component `@kirpachov/ngx-i18n-input`
+Component `@kirpachov/ngx-i18n-input`

-Serve with `ng s` and check out the component.
+Serve with `ng s -o` when inside a demo folder (`cd demo/demo-develop/`) and check out the component.

 ## Development
 - Update `ng-package.json` and set `dest` to where you want the bundle to be put.
 May be `../../../demo/demo-develop/dist-libs/ngx-i18n-input`.
-- run `npx nf start` and let Foreman run
+- run `npx nf start` to see and edit the component and the demo

 ## Versions
 | command | output |